-In January 2004, the Company acquired the R&B instrument business from R&B Surgical Solutions, LLC for approximately \$2.0 million in cash.
-The R&B instrument line is a complete line of high-quality handheld surgical instruments used in neuro- and spinal surgery.
+In January 2004, the Company acquired the R&B instrument business from R&B Surgical Solutions, LLC for \$2.0 million in cash.
+The R&B instrument line is a complete line of high quality handheld surgical instruments used in neuro and spinal surgery.
 The Company markets these products through its JARIT sales organization.
-In connection with this acquisition, the Company recorded, on a preliminary basis, approximately \$1.5 million of intangible assets and goodwill.
-The acquired intangible assets are being amortized on a straight-line basis over lives ranging from 5 to 20 years.
-If the Company had consummated this acquisition as of the beginning of 2003, its operating results would not have been materially different from those herein.

-In January 2004, the Company acquired the Sparta disposable critical care devices and surgical instruments business from Fleetwood Medical, Inc. for approximately \$1.6 million in cash.
+In January 2004, the Company acquired the Sparta disposable critical care devices and surgical instruments business from Fleetwood Medical, Inc. for \$1.6 million in cash.
 The Sparta product line includes products used in plastic and reconstructive, ear, nose and throat (ENT), neuro, ophthalmic and general surgery.
 The Company sells the Sparta products through a direct marketing organization and an existing distributor network.
-In connection with this acquisition, the Company recorded, on a preliminary basis, approximately \$1.6 million of intangible assets and goodwill.
-The acquired intangible assets are being amortized on a straight-line basis over 5 years.
-If the Company had consummated this acquisition as of the beginning of 2003, its operating results would not have been materially different from those herein.
+The goodwill acquired in the MAYFIELD/BUDDE, R&B, and Sparta acquisitions is expected to be deductible for tax purposes.